darikoneil/CalSciPy/README.md

 everything in-between.
 Essentially, it's a collection of code written for my imaging experiments that might be considered useful to others.
 I was inspired to upload my own code to solve some of the issues outlined in the [motivation](https://calscipy.readthedocs.io/en/latest/introduction__motivation.html) section of the [docs](https://calscipy.readthedocs.io/en/latest/index.html#) or at least create a neat package my friends and I could use to easily analyze data across various environments and computers.

+### Notice - 05/19/2024
+**I plan on breaking up this repo because its many of its contents are way too decoupled (e.g., bruker prairieview tricks / helpers vs experiment organization).
+All code related to computer-generated holography and holographic optogenetics will be migrated to my forthcoming neurobeam package (Neuroscience Experiments Using Real-time Optogenetics, BEhavior, and Microscopy).
+All prairieview specific code will become a submodule.
+Experiment organization will become a submodule and contain functionality to convert to and from the NWB format.
+It will be some time before this is updated; neurobeam is my primary focus.**

 #### Active Development
 As of version 0.9.8, the current implementation is unstable, partially untested, partially finished, and should be considered an open alpha/beta. ***Please be patient, refactoring my code for public use is a pet-project.
 I have to graduate at some point and I have a newborn.***